MBcode/ec/doc/RepositoryOnboarding.md

 Section 2:

-What we need from your to start
+What we need from you to start

 What do we need to help assess your data